kletobias/kletobias.github.io/_projects/Chapter_5-11.md

 title: 'System Utility Commands'
 subtitle: 'Learning Linux - Section 5.11'
 date: 2022-01-07 07:00:00
-description: 'In this Section we look at the differences between some of the more popular Directory Services.
-Active Directory, LDAP, IDM, WinBIND and OpenLDAP.'
+description: 'In this Section we look at the differences between some of the more popular Directory Services. <br />In detail, these are: Active Directory, LDAP, IDM, WinBIND and OpenLDAP.'
 featured_image: 'enegative-space-abstract-grunge-swirl-texture.jpeg'
 gallery_images: 'enegative-space-rusty-metals-paint-flakes.jpeg'
 accent_color: '#08877d'